wkgcass/Latte-lang/ltls.md

 	1 as long

-this design let LessTyping be able to extend java classes, implement java interfaces and use any java library.
+this design let Latte be able to extend java classes, implement java interfaces and use any java library.

 ##3.2 Literal Default Types
 If rquired type is not set, literals are parsed into their default values.